Civilian Convictions for U.S. Military Members

 With an other than honorable (dishonorable) discharge on your criminal record, you may find it nearly impossible to ever retain employment.
 Schedule a case evaluation with Guy L. Womack & Associates, P.C. immediately if you have been convicted of a civilian crime and you potentially face an administrative separation from the military.

-Military Criminal Defense Lawyer Defending Military Service Members
+Civilian Conviction Lawyer Defending Military Service Members

 Whether you are in the Army, Navy, Marines or Air Force, you risk being discharged from the military in some form of an administrative hearing.
 It is important to secure legal representation at your soonest convenience and begin working on building your case.
 You will need extensive evidence and proof that you should not be discharged from the military in order to challenge your case.